jump-dev/JuMP.jl/docs/src/solutions.md

  - Do I have a solution to my problem?
  - Is it optimal?
  - Do I have a dual solution?
- - How sensitive is the solution to data uncertainty?
+ - How sensitive is the solution to data perturbations?

 JuMP follows closely the concepts defined in [MathOptInterface (MOI)](https://github.com/JuliaOpt/MathOptInterface.jl) to answer user questions about a finished call to `optimize!(model)`.
 There